ucb-bar/chipyard/docs/Simulation/FPGA-Accelerated-Simulation.rst

     # (Recommended) The default manager environment (includes env.sh)
     source sourceme-f1-manager.sh

-`Every time you want to use FireSim with a fresh shell, you must source this sourceme.sh`
+..
+Note:: Every time you want to use FireSim with a fresh shell, you must source this ``sourceme-f1-manager.sh``

 At this point you're ready to use FireSim with Chipyard.
 If you're not already familiar with FireSim, please return to the `FireSim Docs